codewdhruv/blog-codewdhruv/clfc97enj000r08l38zl183ry.md

 **Use minimal flavors of the image**

-Using minimal flavors of an image can make it smaller and easier to deploy.
+Using minimal flavors (variants) of an image can make it smaller and easier to deploy.
 This means that applications can be launched faster and with better security.

 The Alpine flavor is a good example of a lightweight image, with a base size of just 2MB, which can help to significantly reduce the overall image size.